 |If you live in New Mexico, our class is what you need in order to get your resident adjuster license.

-If you reside in Colorado, District of Columbia, Illinois, Iowa, Kansas, Maryland, Massachusetts,
+If you reside in Colorado, the District of Columbia, Illinois, Iowa, Kansas, Maryland, Missouri,

-Missouri, Nebraska, New Jersey, North Dakota, Ohio, Pennsylvania, South Dakota, Tennessee,
+Nebraska, New Jersey, North Dakota, Ohio, Pennsylvania, South Dakota, Tennessee, Virginia, and

-Virginia, and/or Wisconsin your best option is to obtain a Texas Adjuster License.
+Wisconsin, your best option is to obtain a Texas Adjuster License.
+Please check this information

 If I Live in South Carolina, which adjuster license should I get?